Runtime Flow

 • App-server channel (AppServerAgentChannel): routes provider thought phases and progress updates to transient loader text, while withholding assistant transcript chunks until the completed turn result is parsed.

-• One-shot prompt submission asks the concrete backend for its transport path, so app-server providers (Codex and Gemini) resolve their own runtime client and Claude stays on direct CLI subprocess execution.
+• One-shot prompt submission asks the concrete backend for its transport path, so app-server providers (Codex and Gemini) resolve their own runtime client while Antigravity and Claude stay on direct CLI subprocess execution.

 • Provider capabilities in crates/agentty/src/infra/agent/provider.rs centralize strict final protocol validation, CLI stream classification, app-server thought-phase handling, and provider app-server client construction.